tldms1119/Kubernetes-Study-Notes/section-01-core-concept/service.md

 - Accessible from outside the cluster
 - NodePort range: **30000–32767**
 - Not commonly used in production (usually replaced by LoadBalancer or Ingress)

+### 🔹 LoadBalancer
+LoadBalancer exposes the Service externally using a cloud provider’s managed load balancer.

+When a Service of type LoadBalancer is created, Kubernetes requests an external load balancer from the underlying cloud platform and assigns a public IP address.

+Traffic Flow: Client → Cloud LoadBalancer → NodePort → Service → Pod

+#### Characteristics
+- Provides external access via a cloud-managed load balancer
+- Automatically creates a NodePort internally
+- Commonly used in production environments
+- Requires a cloud provider (EKS, GKE, AKS, etc.)

 ### 🧪 Useful Commands
 ```bash